power-watt/notes/machine-learning-resources.md

 * Computers being programmed to do something "smart"
 ### Machine Learning (ML)
 * Subfield of AI
-* Statistical analysis of data, lots and lots of data
+* Statistical/optimization algorithms that use lots and lots of data to develop a model or find a correlation
   * Can be very simple
-    * Example: Plotting points and drawing a line through it
+    * Example: Plotting points and drawing a line through it (linear regression model)
   * Can be very complex
-    * Example: **Artificial Neural Networks (ANN)**
+    * Example: **Artificial Neural Networks (ANN)** (which just a really big non-linear regression model)
+  * Popular algorthims
+    * K-Nearest Neighbor (KNN)
+    * K-means
+    * Support Vector Machine (SVM)
+    * Artificial Neuarl Network
+      * Convolutional Neural Network (CNN) - Good for image processing
+      * Recurrent Neural Network (RNN)
+    * Decision Tree
+      * Random Forests
+    * Linear and Non-linear regression
+    * Naive Bayes
+* Areas of math that ML uses
+    * Linear Algebra
+    * Statistics
+      * Bayesian statistics
+      * Markov chains
+      * Monte carlo
+      * Regression
+        * l1-norm and l2-norm
+        * Confidence intervals
+      * Correlation
+    * Set theory - Knowing set theory notation will help you read/understand algorithm documentation
+    * Information Theory - For decision trees
+      * Information entropy and gini impurity
-* Definitley involves optimization
+    * Calculus
+      * How maximuns/minimums can be found using derivatives (gradient based optimization)
+        * Gradient steepest decent
+      * Chain rule - for ANN

 ### Deep Learning (DL)
 * Subfield of ML